surma/surma.dev/content/things/maelstromgaming.md

 {{< /highlight >}}

 `parallax` is just the configuration object which defines the parallax scrolling speed.
-A factor of 0 would attach the image to the background image, exactly like `background-attachment: fixed`.
+A factor of 0 would attach the image to the background, exactly like `background-attachment: fixed`.
 A factor of 1 means normal behavior, as in the background image is attached to the element.